 In Discounted Cash flow analysis, you arrive at an Intrinsic price.
-The methods and procedure used for the same are interesting.
+The methods and procedures used for the same are interesting.
 We are not going to discuss the same in detail in this article.
-But let’s just jump to the step where you arrive at your intrinsic Share Price for the company.
+But let’s jump to the step where you arrive at your intrinsic Share Price for the company.
 So here is how you will interpret your results.

 Relative Valuation Analysis:

-Some of the Valuation parameters used in this are:
+Some of the valuation parameters used in this are: